Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

 The filename pattern to apply when creating log files.
-The default pattern is `teku_%d{yyyy-MM-dd}.log`
+The default pattern is `teku_%d{yyyy-MM-dd}.log`.

 ### `log-include-events-enabled`